Cincinnati Privacy Attorney and Ohio TCPA Lawyer reviews class action settlements and violations of the Telephone

 TCPA litigation has become more prevalent in recent years, and large class action settlements have discouraged companies from violating privacy laws and hopefully protect consumers from the same nuisance and harassment in the future.

-Joe Lyon is a highly-rated Cincinnati Civil Litigation Attorney and Ohio TCPA Lawyer engaging telemarketers, and representing plaintiffs nationwide in class action settlements.
+Joe Lyon is a highly-rated Cincinnati Invasion of Privacy Attorney and Ohio TCPA Lawyer engaging telemarketers, and representing plaintiffs nationwide in class action settlements.

 The Lyon Firm is at the forefront of the nationwide movement to hold companies liable for violating TCPA regulations, and using auto-dialers to contact people without consent.
 The Federal Communications Commission (FCC) may choose to issue citations for violating the TCPA, and may impose fines of $11,000 for each violation or each day of a continuing violation.

 By law, telephone solicitors must provide their name, phone number, address, and state on whose behalf they are calling.
 Solicitors cannot call before 8am or after 9pm, and must not use auto-dialers, artificial recordings or robo-calls.
 If you have received a robo-call from a telemarketer without giving them express written consent to contact you, this could be a TCPA violation.

 Unfortunately, companies ignore the TCPA laws and Do Not Call Registry.
 If you receive unwanted calls or messages, contact an Ohio TCPA Lawyer to discuss your legal options.
 Call The Lyon Firm at (800) 513-2403 for a free consultation.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.